const2001/WebApp/README.md

 # WebApp
 Requirements : Postgres Data Base , Java version : 11

-Run Aplication.java with spring boot
+Run Application.java with spring boot

-Aplication Properties : You need to setup the Database url, username and password
+Application Properties : You need to setup the Database url, username and password